shivamghodekar/DA-Intern-Assignment/README.md

 2) Are there any missing values?
 Which columns have them, and why do you think they're blank?

+- Yes Missing value in the dataset, there are two columns have a missing values delivery_days column and return_reason column

+- Why are they blank?

+- delivery_days :-
+- This is blank mostly when the order is not delivered yet or cancelled.
+- Because delivery time only exists after delivery happens

+- return_reason :-
+- This is blank when the order is not returned.
+- Only returned orders will have a reason.

 3. a) What is the date range of the dataset?